 Rather than your car costing you money, you could use it to help you make money.
 The benefits:

 - Make payments more easily

 The biggest con of doing this is you may have to work more.
 Still, there are several ways to make passive income with your vehicle, including renting it to others, letting companies put advertisements on it and earning auto insurance discounts.
-Here are passive and active ways to make income with your car.

 Auto transfer FAQ